Shiftspace

 Send anonymous error reports to help improve Shiftspace (default: off, opt-in on first run) |

-Shiftspace ships with optional, opt-in anonymous error reporting (via Sentry).
-It is off by default.
-On first activation you'll see a one-time prompt asking whether to enable it — pick "No thanks" and you'll never be asked again.
-No code content, file contents, or personally identifiable information is ever sent.
-You can toggle it any time via the shiftspace.telemetry.enabled setting, and VS Code's global telemetry.telemetryLevel always takes precedence.
+Shiftspace ships with optional, opt-in anonymous error reporting through Sentry.
+It's off by default.
+The first time the extension activates you'll see a one-time prompt asking whether to turn it on.
+Pick "No thanks" and you won't be asked again.
+No code, file contents, or personally identifiable info is ever sent.
+You can flip the toggle any time via shiftspace.telemetry.enabled, and VS Code's global telemetry.telemetryLevel always wins over it.

 Requirements